cyberark/conjur-oss-suite-release/CONTRIBUTING.md

      - To see the status of the automated tests, you can check the [status tab](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) in the pull request.

+   - Update the PR with draft "What's New" content (in the description or a comment), and tag PM as a reviewer.

    - A maintainer of this project will review the PR to make sure the release is ready to move forward.
 In particular, they will do the following before approving and merging the PR:
      - Check that the PR description includes the desired suite release version.
+     - Check that the PR has been approved by PM.
      - Review the status of the automated tests, to make sure they are passing.
      - Check the [Jenkins dashboard](https://jenkins.conjur.net/view/OSS%20Suite%20Components/)
        to make sure there are no ongoing build failures for any of the OSS suite